Altius/DHS_Annotations/README.md

 # Annotate Family Repeats

-1. Split dhs_annotated_7-repeats.bed file into 4 bed files (SINE, LINE, LTR, DNA)
+1. Extract SINE, LTR, DNA, and LINE annotated DHS's and place in separate bed files
 2. Split Classes into subfamilies

 Notes on Subfamilies